artsus4/hakchi2-wiki/FAQ.md

 Those games will be automatically patched since version 2.09.
 Please feel free to send me your patches.

+Also it's possible to install 3rd-party emulator since version 2.12.
+It can run not only all NES games but also SNES, Genesis, GBA, N64, etc..
+You can download the RetroArch mod here: https://github.com/ClusterM/retroarch-clover/releases

 **Q: Where can I find list of games with mappers?**